PolynomialDivision/polynomialdivision.github.io/_posts/2019-05-05-clientsteering.md

 Looking at the IEEE 802.11 standard, there are only a few interesting status code that can be used.
 Still, the status codes are often related to the association and not the authentication.
 Of course, you can use the same status code for declining the authentication.
 It depends on the driver implementation, how the client will handle that.

-#### Deauthentication
+#### De-Association

 |Connected Client|De-Association|
 |---|---|
 |![Deauthentication Control](/static/img/dissassociation_1.png)|![Deauthentication Control](/static/img/dissassociation_2.png)|

-If the connection of a link decreases or the situation is changing, the controller might want to sihft the station to another AP.
-For that it can deassociate the client. (better alternative would be `802.11v`)
+If the connection of a link decreases or the situation is changing, the controller might want to shift the station to another AP.
+For that it can de-associate the client. (better alternative would be `802.11v`)

 Reason Codes|Description|
 |---|---|